menu

 Occupations and Workforce

-Calvert is a blue-collar town, with 42.51% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Calvert, you'll notice that it is more blue-collar than most other communities in America.
+42.51% of Calvert’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Calvert is a city of service providers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Calvert who work in healthcare suport services (23.71%), law enforcement and fire fighting (16.89%), and office and administrative support (5.72%).

 Also of interest is that Calvert has more people living here who work in computers and math than 95% of the places in the US.